-Figure 1.2: (Left) Pseudorapidity distribution of PYTHIA jets reconstructed with the FASTJET anti- $k_T$ and R=0.2 for different transverse energy selections.
+Figure 1.2: (Left) Pseudorapidity distribution of PYTHIA jets reconstructed with the FASTJET anti- k_T and R=0.2 for different transverse energy selections.
 (Right) The fraction of PYTHIA events where the leading jet is accepted into a given pseudorapidity range where the opposite side jet is also within the acceptance.
 Note that the current PHENIX acceptance of $|\eta| < 0.35$ corresponds to a fraction below 30%.

-background) in those events where the away side jet is out of the acceptance.
+It should be noted that reduced acceptance for the away-side jet relative to the trigger suffers not only fromoo a reduction in statistics for the dijet asymmetry and γ -jet measurements but also results in a higher contribution of low energy fake jets (upward fluctuations in the background) in those events where the away side jet is out of the acceptance.
 For the latter effect, the key is that both jet axes are contained within the acceptance, and then events can be rejected where the jets are at the edge of the detector and might have partial energy capture.